Cannonball Read 18

 Kiss Her Once For Me by Alison Cochrun

-January 22, 2023 by NoNeinNyet Leave a Comment
+May 1, 2023 by NoNeinNyet 1 Comment

 This is a bit of a delayed Christmas romcom review, both due to the large hold list for it through the Twin Cities-area Libby library and because I utterly fell down on actually reviewing books for CBR 14.
 Ellie Oliver is a failed animation artist turned webcomic writer and barista.
 She’s stuck in life and hung up on a one-day snowstorm fling she had over Christmas the year before so when Andrew Kim-Prescott, the landlord of the coffee shop she works at, asks him to […]

-NoNeinNyet's CBR15 Review No:1 · Genres: Romance · Tags: Alison Cochrun, bisexual, bisexual heroine, CBR15, christmas, lesbian, queer, Romance, romcom ·
+NoNeinNyet's CBR15 Review No:1 · Genres: Featured, Romance · Tags: Alison Cochrun, bisexual, bisexual heroine, CBR15, christmas, lesbian, queer, Romance, romcom ·

 Rating: